The taxation of the UK oil industry: an overview: other developments to the fiscal regime 1975 to 2014

 FA2014 widened the substantial shareholdings exemption so that a company is treated as having held a substantial shareholding in a subsidiary being disposed of for the 12 month period before the disposal where the subsidiary has been using assets for oil and gas exploration and appraisal activity.
 For guidance on the exemption (see CG53000).

-FA2014 also introduced a ring fence cap for certain lease payments as protection for a measure.
+FA2014 also introduced a ring fence cap for certain lease payments.
 This ring fence cap applies to oil contractors.

 You can obtain copies of these acts on the Government Legislation website along with full tables of destinations and origins this can be found at .